What does Roman mean?

 Roman is a very popular first name for men (#475 out of 1220, Top 39%) and also a very popular surname for both adults and children (#507 out of 150436, Top 1%).
 (2000 U.S. Census)

-Shown below is the birth name popularity of Roman for boys.
+Shown below is the birth name history of Roman for boys.
 Roman reached its highest position of #113 in the U.S. in 2014.
-(Top 1000 Baby Names Records, 2014)
+(Top Baby Names, 2014)

-Shown below is an analysis of the popularity of Roman and corresponding names.
-The only other prominent variation form of Roman (#113 2 years ago) is Rome.
-Adoption of these relations of Roman was at its most widespread in 2014 (average #556).
-Roman has been the overall favorite.
-(Top 1000 Baby Names Records, 2014)
+Shown below is an analysis of the statistics of Roman and corresponding names.
+Prominent variation forms of Roman (#113 in 2014) are Romaine, Romanus and Rome (#1361 in 2014).
+Usage of these relations of Roman was at its most widespread in 2014 (average #1368).
+Roman is the most fashionable baby name among these.